5/2/2024

 speaker

-Our next question comes to the line of Meeda Marshall with Morgan Stanley, please go ahead.
+Our next question comes from the line of Melita Marshall with Morgan Stanley.
+Please go ahead.

 speaker

-Yes, hi, this is Karan Javakar on for Meeda Marshall.
+Yes, hi, this is Karan Jivakar on for Mita Marshall.
 Just a quick question on the NSC operating margin side.
-Understand that you're sort of seeing headwinds, just given volumes and the guide for next quarter.
-I guess just, is there anything outside of just volumes coming back that could help maybe get you back to the mid-single digit operating margins?
+I understand that you're sort of seeing headwinds just given volumes and the guide for next quarter.
+I guess just is there anything outside of just volumes coming back that could help maybe get you back to the mid-single-digit operating margins?
 Or I guess just how should we think about recovery on that side?

 speaker

-Well, I think maybe Asari and Ilan can continue.
-Clearly volume is the biggest thing, right?
-Because you can squeeze your Apex all you want, you can reduce your Apex.
-But it's, when you are running a business that an incremental variable margin is north of 70% on the lab or the software products north of 60% on the field instruments.
+Well, I think maybe Asar and Ilan can continue.
+Clearly, volume is the biggest thing, right?
+Because you can squeeze your OPEX all you want.
+You can, you know, reduce your OPEX.
+But it's, you know, when you are running a business that an incremental variable margin is north of 70% on the lab or the software products, north of 60% on the field instruments.
 I mean, it all drops to the bottom line because your fixed cost is largely covered.
-So A, I think clearly a recovery in volume is a single biggest driver, but also recovery in the SE business because it's a very high contribution margin to the bottom line.
-So every dollar of revenue in the software business, obviously puts significant chunk of it to the bottom line.
+So, A, I think clearly a recovery in volume is a single biggest driver, but also recovery in the SE business because it's a very high contribution margin to the bottom line.
+So every dollar of revenue in a software business obviously puts a significant chunk of it to the bottom line.

 speaker